slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*

-### What is perfection?

-> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

 <!--
 Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.
 -->